 8. Irritable bowel syndrome

 Irritable bowel syndrome, commonly referred to as IBS, is a condition in which intestinal villi become inflamed.
-It is associate with symptoms such as pain under the left ribs, bloating, excess gas and alternating periods of constipation and diarrhea.
+It is associated with symptoms such as pain under the left ribs, bloating, excess gas and alternating periods of constipation and diarrhea.

 What to do: Treatment for irritable bowel syndrome should be directed by a a gastroenterologist and a registered dietitian.
 It may involve changes in eating habits, adopting an IBS diet, using of medication and psychotherapy to manage stress-induced symptoms.